 - Details of course fees, entry requirements, course content or other information that is covered by consumer protection legislation must not be added to WordPress sites; instead, link to the original sources.

 - It is permissible to embed video and audio from third parties, where such content allows this.
 The third party applications or service may need to be whitelisted to be accepted by the WP Engine firewall - email email@example.com with the request.
 Standard platforms such as YouTube, Vimeo and SoundCloud have already been whitelisted.
 Requests to whitelist new platforms will be responded to within one business day.
 Live video streaming is not allowed.

-- Where a WordPress site is considered to part of core University business it must comply with the University house style.
+- Where a WordPress site is considered part of core University business, it must comply with the University house style.

 - It may be permissible to bring content from an external source such as a database or RSS feed into a WordPress site providing that the content complies with privacy and copyright regulations.
-The WP Engine firewall firewall may need to be configured to allow third party applications or services - email firstname.lastname@example.org with the request.
+The WP Engine firewall may need to be configured to allow third-party applications or services - email firstname.lastname@example.org with the request.